-Teen Town, named after the prominent jazz fusion tune of the 1970s, is a DownBeat Award-winning powerhouse jazz fusion trio led by the multiple award-winning 16-year-old bassist Gabriel Severn, with Logan Bedard on drums and Connor Rohrer on keys.
+Teen Town, named after the prominent jazz fusion tune of the 1970s, is a multiple award-winning powerhouse jazz fusion trio led by the award-winning 16-year-old bassist Gabriel Severn, with Logan Bedard on drums and Connor Rohrer on keys.

 "Teen Town unassumingly walked onstage, then proceeded to floor the place ith 30 minutes of jazz fusion covers from such luminaries as Weather Report and David Sanborn." -The Reading Eagle